oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 - **Kernel clock frequency (Test 2):** The test measures the frequency the programmed kernel is running at on the FPGA device and reports it.
 By default, this test fails if the measured frequency is not within 2% of the compiled frequency.

-  >**Note**: The test allows overriding this failure; however, overriding might lead to functional errors, and it is not recommended.
-The override option is provided to allow debug in case where platform design changes are done to force kernel to run at slower clock (this is not a common use-case).
-To override, set the `report_chk` variable to `false` in `board_test.cpp` and recompile only the host code by using the `-reuse-exe=board_test.fpga` option in your compile command.
+  >**Note**: The test allows overriding this failure; however, overriding may lead to functional errors and is not recommended.
+The override option is provided to allow debugging in cases where platform design changes are done to force the kernel to run at a slower clock frequency (though this is not a common use case).
+To override, set the `report_chk` variable to `false` in `board_test.cpp` and recompile only the host code by using the `-reuse-exe=board_test.fpga` option in your compile command (this flag is added by default for you in the CMake file included with this code sample).

 - **Host-to-kernel interface (Tests 3 & 4):** The test ensures that the host to kernel communication is correct and that the host can launch a kernel successfully.
 It also measures the roundtrip kernel launch latency and throughput (number of kernels/ms) of single task no-operation kernels.